docarray/docarray/docs/advanced/document-store/annlite.md

 | `$eq`             | Equal to               | `==`                       |
 | `$neq`            | Not equal to           | `!=`                       |

-Such filters can be constructing following the guidelines provided in [the AnnLite source repository](https://github.com/jina-ai/annlite).
+filters can be constructing following the guidelines provided in [the AnnLite source repository](https://github.com/jina-ai/annlite).

 ### Example of `.find` with a filter